Snorkel Edithburgh Jetty on Yorke Peninsula - changed to Pt Turton Jetty

 Parking and amenities: Picnic tables, toilets, and car parking.
 Tidal pool (with change rooms and bathrooms).

-Please arrive at least 30 minutes before start time to fill out the registration form and be fitted with snorkel gear.
+Please arrive 30 minutes before snorkel time to fill out your registration form and be fitted with snorkel gear.

 What concessions are available?

 A concession is defined as a Senior or Australian Health Care Card Holder who holds an Australian Government-issued Senior Card, Pension Card, Repatriation Health Card or Veterans Affair card.
 For an overseas senior, Proof of Age Card or Passport showing age as 65+ years old.